camdendotlol/voyagerstatus/README.md

 I made this to put in my `.zshrc` so I get a little reminder every time I open my terminal.

-## Bash version

-I originally wrote this program as a Bash script in 2021, and in 2023 I ported it to C. The C port is the currently-supported version, but I left `voyagerstatus.sh` in the repo for posterity.

 ## Installing

-You can run program directly after downloading and compiling, but you can also add it to your PATH for easier access.
+You can run the program directly after downloading and compiling, but you can also add it to your PATH for easier access.

 These instructions assume zero knowledge of setting up a command and provide reasonable defaults for new users.